pinglu85/algoExpert/Easy/bubble-sort.md

 ### Understanding the problem

-Given an array of integers, I am asked to write a function that is going to sort the array in ascending order using the Bubble Sort and return the sorted array.
+Given an array of integers, I am asked to write a function that is going to sort the array in ascending order using Bubble Sort and return the sorted array.

 #

 ### Approach

-The main idea of the Bubble Sort is repeatedly swap the adjacent elements if they are in wrong order.
+The main idea of Bubble Sort is repeatedly iterate through an array and in each pass swap the adjacent elements if they are in wrong order.

-Suppose we have the following array:
+Suppose we have the following array of numbers:

 ```
 [8, 5, 2, 9, 6, 1]
 ```

-We start at index `0`, compare `8` to its right neighbor, which is `5`.
+We start at index `0`, compare `8` to the number right next to it, which is `5`.

 ```
 [8, 5, 2, 9, 6, 1]
  ^
 ```

-Since `8` is greater than `5`, we swap the two elements:
+`8` is greater than `5`, we swap these two numbers:

 ```
 [5, 8, 2, 9, 6, 1]
  ^
 ```

-We then move to index `1`, compare `8` to its right neighbor.
+We then move on to index `1`, compare `8` to the number comes after it.

 ```
 [5, 8, 2, 9, 6, 1]
     ^
 ```

-Since `8` is greater than `2`, swap the two elements:
+Since `8` is greater than `2`, put them in order:

 ```
 [5, 2, 8, 9, 6, 1]
     ^
 ```

-We move to index `2`.
+We move on to index `2`.

 ```
 [5, 2, 8, 9, 6, 1]
        ^
 ```

-`8` is smaller than `9`, so we do nothing and move to index `3`.
+`8` is smaller than `9`, they are in correct order, so we move on to index `3`.

 ```
 [5, 2, 8, 9, 6, 1]